AllanKirui/AllanKirui.github.io/README.md

 # Allan Kirui's Portfolio v1

-This is the first iteration of my portfolio that showcases some of the projects I've built and helped build.
+This is the first iteration of my portfolio.
+It showcases some of the projects I've built and helped build.

 ### Links 🔗